ces-unsw-edu-au/.github/profile/README.md

 # Projects

+## Tracking ecosystems and adapting management to change

+- TODO: add repositories for Gayini and other landscapes

 ## Fire Ecology database (FEDB)

 The ***🔥 Fire Ecology database: A database for fire research and management***  is being developed by  [José R. Ferrer-Paris](https://github.com/jrfep) and David Keith in the Centre for Ecosystem Science, University of New South Wales.